spacemeshos/testnet-guide/dict.md

 Smesh are rewarded to those who run Smeshers on their computers and submit blocks with transactions to the network according to the Spacemesh protocol.
 To earn Smeshing rewards, you need to commit free space on your computer to Spacemesh and leave the app running 24/7 so it will Smesh for you when the protocol determines you are entitled to do so.
 See [Smesh Rewards](rewards.md).

 ## Smidge
 The atomic (indivisible) unit of accounting in the Spacemesh ledger and platform.
 Transaction fees are displayed in Smidge units in the App.
 One billion (10^9) Smidges equals one Smesh (SMH).
-See [About Smesh and Smidge](coins.md) for more units.

 ## Transaction
 A Smesh transaction (abbreviated "tx") is a transaction from one account (sender) to another account (recipient) in which a specific amount of SMH is transferred.
 Transactions are executed from the Wallet.